CliDyn/climsight/README.md

 ```bash
 ./download_data.sh
 ```
 Moreover, you need to download the current [population data](https://population.un.org/wpp/Download/Standard/CSV/) from the UN.
-You need the **'Demorgaphic Indicators' 1950-2100, medium CSV file**.
+You need the **'Demographic Indicators' 1950-2100, medium CSV file**.
 Please download it into a folder named 'population_data' within this folder and extract the file.
 Don't change the file's name.

+You also need to download the [natural hazard data](https://public.emdat.be/data) (for which you have to create a free account).
+Please select **Natural** for classification and leave all the other options the way they are.
+Download it into a folder named 'natural_hazard_data' and **rename the file to 'public_emdat.xlsx'**.

 You would also need an [OpenAI API key](https://platform.openai.com/docs/api-reference) to run the prototype.
 You can provide it as environment varaible: